Do Not Watch [Infinite]

 Mo Bai's gaze traveled upward.
 If only she could test the monster's weak spot first...

-Then she noticed the hole Mommy had clawed into the cabinet door.
+Then she noticed the hole Mom had clawed into the cabinet door.
 Through it, Mo Bai could see a hook on the inside panel.

 There was a small hook attached inside that door, which was used to hang things.
-Now, it was perfectly aligned with the back of Mommy's head.
+Now, it was perfectly aligned with the back of the monster's head.

-If Mommy lifted her head, she would hit it right on the back of her skull.
+If she lifted her head, she would hit it right on the back of her skull.

 But it was just a tiny, blunt hook.
 Not hard or sharp enough to hurt a monster like her.